riyaj-0000/Unify-App/README.md

 <ul>
   <li>
-    `Face Recognition` : This feature is meant for patients with early stage memory disorders.
+    <b>Face Recognition</b>: This feature is meant for patients with early stage memory disorders.
 First, either the patient or their caretaker has to add a new person into the model.
 Then when the patient views that person using the app, in real time, that person’s name and relation to the patient is displayed.
   </li>
   <li>
     Hieroglyphic Doodle Recognizer: Draw doodles of hieroglyphs and translates them into English characters.